Live Your Animal Ethics

 The chickens resting together in the photo above are called “broiler chickens,” the kind that are made into nuggets and strips.

 These three were fortunate to be able to live out their brief lives with us, enjoying fresh air and sunshine, saved from the terrible fate suffered by most animals raised for food.

-Every year worldwide, 51.4 billion chickens are artificially hatched, fattened up, and slaughtered at 42 days in farms like the one shown at the top of the page.
+Every year worldwide, 51.4 billion chickens are artificially hatched, fattened up, and slaughtered at 42 days in farms like the one shown below.
 A “normal” chicken’s lifespan is 10–15 years.
 Chickens and turkeys together represent 99% of land animals slaughtered for food in the U.S.